-Selection Rules configuration Prioritized location list "Use any Location" option Excluded locations Seattle Los Angeles Enabled New York Denver If the Seattle location starts an interaction, CIC first searches the Los Angeles location and then the Denvilocation for an available Interaction Media Server.
+Selection Rules configuration Prioritized location list "Use any Location" option Excluded locations Seattle Los Angeles Denver Enabled New York If the Seattle location starts an interaction, CIC first searches the Los Angeles location and then the Denver location for an available Interaction Media Server.
 To comply with the enabled Use any Location option, CIC then searches other locations.
 Because the Selection Rules configuration specifies the New York location as excluded, CIC can only search the Chicago location for an available Interaction Media Server.
-Atlanta New York Enabled Los Angeles Chicago If the Atlanta location starts an intera location for an available Interaction M tion and then the Chicago To comply with the enable Use any Location option, CIC then searches other locations.
-Because the Rules configuration specifies the Los Angeles location as excluded, CIC can only search the Denver lo an available Interaction Media Server.
+Atlanta New York Enabled Los Angeles Chicago If the Atlanta location starts an interaction, CIC first searches the New York location and then the Chicago location for an available Interaction Media Server.
+To comply with the enable Use any Location option, CIC then searches other locations.
+Because the Selectio Rules configuration specifies the Los Angeles location as excluded, CIC can only search the Denver location for an available Interaction Media Server.